Gilaki language

-Gilaki (گیلٚکي زٚوؤن romanized: Gilɵki Zɵvon) is an Iranian language belonging to the Caspian subgroup of the Northwestern branch, spoken in south of Caspian Sea by Gilak people.
+Gilaki (گیلٚکی زٚوان romanized: Gilaki Zavan) is an Iranian language belonging to the Caspian group of the North-western branch, spoken in south & West of the Caspian Sea by Gilak people.
 Gilaki is closely related to Mazandarani.
 The two languages of Gilaki and Mazandarani have similar vocabularies.
 The Gilaki and Mazandarani languages (but not other Iranian languages) share certain typological features with Caucasian languages (specifically Kartvelian languages), reflecting the history, ethnic identity, and close relatedness to the Caucasus region and Caucasian peoples of the Gilak people and Mazandarani people.

 Classification

+Glottolog classifies Gilaki and its dialects within the Caspian subgroup of Iranian languages, along with Mazanderani and Gorgani.
+In addition to other Caspian dialects, Gilaki exhibits significant linguistic affinities with Zaza, a minority language spoken in Turkey.

+Dialects

-The language is divided into three dialects: Western Gilaki, Eastern Gilaki and Galeshi/Deylami.
-The western and eastern dialects are separated by the Sefid River, while Galeshi is spoken in the mountains of eastern Gilan and western Mazandaran.
+The language is divided into three dialects: Western Gilaki, Eastern Gilaki and Deylami.
+The western and eastern dialects are separated by the Sefid River, while Daylami is spoken in the mountains of eastern & western & southern Gilan and western Mazandaran and more.
 There are three main dialects but larger cities in Gilan have slight variations to the way they speak.
 These "sub-dialects" are Rashti, Rudbari, Some’e Sarai, Lahijani, Langerudi, Rudesari, Bandar Anzali, Fumani, Alamouti and Taleghani.
 Progressing to the east, Gilaki gradually blends into Mazandarani.
 The intermediate dialects of the area between Tonokābon and Kalārdašt serve as a transition between Gilaki and Mazandarani.
 The differences in forms and vocabulary lead to a low mutual intelligibility with either Gilaki or Mazandarani, and so these dialects should probably be considered a third separate language group of the Caspian area.

 In Mazandaran, Gilaki is spoken in the city of Ramsar and Tonekabon.
 Although the dialect is influenced by Mazandarani, it is still considered a Gilaki dialect.
 Furthermore, the eastern Gilaki dialect is spoken throughout the valley of the Chalus river.
 In Qazvin province, Gilaki is spoken in northern parts of the province, in Alamut.